Cadene/recipe1m.bootstrap.pytorch/README.md

 }
 ```

-We thank the authors of [Im2recipe](http://im2recipe.csail.mit.edu) who developped Recip1M, the dataset used in this project.
+Special thanks to the authors of [Im2recipe](http://im2recipe.csail.mit.edu) who developped Recip1M, the dataset used in this project.

 ## Introduction